Tenari/tech-tree/README.md

   - belongs_to Stuff (the stuff this produces)
   - source: string (attribution to the inventor of the method)
   - demonstration: string (link to video/image collection demonstrating process)
-  - steps: text (numbered list of steps instructing on how to use materials and tools to create the stuff)
-  - materials: list of stuff (has_many stuff as materials)
+  - materials: list of stuff (has_many stuff as materials) (this is actually implied/generated from the steps)
-  - tools: list of stuff (has_many stuff as tools)
+  - tools: list of stuff (has_many stuff as tools) (this is actually implied/generated from the steps)
+  - steps: ordered list of Step (has_many step. the point of this is so that steps can be linked to materials and tools, and can have image/demonstration metadata)
+- Step:
+  - recipe_id:integer
+  - order:integer (the location-ranking of where this step should be performed)
+  - text:text
+  - image:string
+  - demonstration:string
+  - materials: list of stuff (limited to materials referenced in the Recipe)
+  - tools: list of stuff (limited to tools referenced in the Recipe)

 ## Usage